randoneering/randoneering/README.md

 ### Notables

-- **nixpkgs maintainer** — contributing to the world's largest Linux package repository (whether it wants my help or not)
+- **nixpkgs maintainer** - contributing to the world's largest Linux package repository (whether it wants my help or not)
-- **SCALE 23x speaker** — spoke on "Five Stages of Grieving: Databases in Infrastructure as Code" and "pgFirstAid"
+- **SCALE 23x speaker** - spoke on "Five Stages of Grieving: Databases in Infrastructure as Code" and "pgFirstAid"
+- **Kaneo Core Team Member** — help maintain the infrastructure for Kaneo cloud, deployment methods, and anything else I can do to help
 - **Coder Radio 647** — guest on Coder Radio talking about pgFirstAid → [coder](https://coder.show/647)
 - **Hacker News** — pgFirstAid hit the front page → [hn](https://news.ycombinator.com/item?id=45944951)
 - **TLDR newsletter** — pgFirstAid was mentioned in the TLDR newsletter → [tldr](https://tldr.tech/data/2025-11-20)